-Delay: it is possible to define a critical length above which optical interconnects are faster than their metal-dielectric counterpart.
-The critical length, which depends on the quality of the optical components, has been assessed to be on the order of millimeters [69, 70].

-Skew and Jitter: low latency and the absence of crosstalk in optical interconnects can potentially result in low skew and jitter clock distribution.
-However, advanced clock distribution designs implemented in conventional metaldielectric systems are expected to meet microprocessor needs.
+- Delay-For the case of on-die signaling, it is possible to define a critical length above which optical interconnects are faster than their metal-dielectric counterpart.
+The critical length, which depends on the quality of the optical components, has been assessed to be on the order of mm [72]. - Signal integrity-Optical interconnects have the potential for simplifying design and layout constraints arising from undesirable crosstalk in metal-dielectric interconnects. - Skew and Jitter-It has been proposed that the low latency and the absence of crosstalk in optical interconnects can potentially result in low skew and jitter clock distribution.
+However, advanced clock distribution designs implemented in conventional metal-dielectric systems are expected to meet microprocessor needs.